Baillie Gifford American Fund B Accumulation

-Gary is an investment manager in the US Equity Team.
+Gary Robinson, CFA, Partner, Investment Manager, U.S. Equities Team at Baillie Gifford.
 He graduated MBiochem in Biochemistry from the University of Oxford in 2003 and joined Baillie Gifford the same year.
 He spent time working on our Japanese, UK and European equity teams before moving to the US Equities Team in 2008.
 Gary is a generalist investor but retains a special interest in the healthcare sector dating back to his undergraduate degree.
 Gary is a portfolio manager for our Global Select strategy.

 Data provided by Morningstar.

 The Content is only for your general information and use and is not intended to address your particular requirements.
 The Content does not constitute any form of advice, recommendation or arrangement by Money Observer and is not intended to be relied upon by you in making (or refraining from making) any specific investment or other decisions.
 Appropriate independent advice should be obtained before making any such decision.